Dinton railway station: Fovant Military Railway

 During the First World War, several military camps were built to the south of Dinton covering an area from Compton Chamberlayne to Sutton Mandeville, centred on Fovant on the A30 road.
 In 1915, a railway was built from Dinton station to the camps at Fovant; the line was two and a half miles in length and had a ruling gradient of 1 in 35.
 It was opened on 15 October 1915.
-After the War ended the Fovant camps were used major demobilization centre and Dinton station handled thousands of soldiers.
+After the War ended the Fovant camps were used as a major demobilization centre and Dinton station handled thousands of soldiers.
 The demobilization work ended on 16 January 1920, and the branch was handed over to the London and South Western Railway on 26 April 1920.
 They operated a twice-weekly freight train until the military camps closed on 23 November 1920.
 The station itself closed on 18 December 1920, although it was re-opened the following year, to assist in the removal of the camps, and was finally closed in 1924.